rafaelpdemelo/file-sharing-app/README.md

 - Containerization: Docker.
 ## Setup

-We have 2 ways to run this project.
-Using locally, initializing from terminal or via docker.
+We have 3 ways to run this project.
+Using locally, initializing from terminal or via docker, and [minikube](https://github.com/rafaelpdemelo/file-sharing-app/blob/master/backend/README.md).

+The base project is configured to run locally and dockerized, for minikube, follow the documentation above

 ### First one: